Your Expired Domain Might Be Poisoning Your SEO (Check Before You Buy)

 API Integration for Bulk Vetting

 When vetting hundreds of domains at scale, manual checks become impractical.
-Expireddomains.net offers API access to query domain history, backlinks, and spam signals programmatically—useful for SEOs filtering large lists before purchase.
+Expireddomains.net offers API access to query domain history, backlinks, and spam signals programmatically, useful for SEOs filtering large lists before purchase.
 DomainBigData provides bulk WHOIS and registration data to spot patterns across portfolios.
-Custom Python scripts using MXToolbox API, SpamAssassin checks, and DNSBL queries let you automate blacklist scanning against multiple databases simultaneously, flagging risky domains before deeper analysis.
+Custom Python scripts using MXToolbox API, Apache SpamAssassin rules, and DNSBL queries let you automate blacklist scanning against multiple databases simultaneously, flagging risky domains before deeper analysis.

 Malware History: The Other Half of Domain Vetting

 Google Safe Browsing maintains a database of sites flagged for malware, deceptive content, and unwanted software.
-Check any domain before purchase at transparencyreport.google.com/safe-browsing/search—if it appears, major browsers have warned users away from it.
-Why it’s interesting: Google’s blocklist affects Chrome, Firefox, and Safari simultaneously, making it a single point of failure for traffic.
-For: anyone buying domains for public-facing projects.
+Check any domain at Google’s Safe Browsing site status checker, if it appears, Chrome, Firefox, and Safari have all warned users away from it, making this a single point of failure for organic traffic.

 VirusTotal aggregates scans from 70+ antivirus engines and URL scanners.
 Submit a domain to see if it’s been flagged by security vendors, when detections occurred, and which categories triggered alerts.
-The historical detection graph reveals whether a domain had a brief incident or chronic infection.
-Why it’s interesting: Shows vendor-specific flags that might affect email delivery to corporate networks using those scanners.
-For: buyers targeting B2B audiences or enterprise customers.
+The historical detection graph reveals whether a domain had a brief incident or chronic infection, and shows vendor-specific flags that might affect email delivery to corporate networks using those scanners.

-The Wayback Machine exposes what a domain actually hosted during previous ownership.
-Navigate archive.org/web and enter the domain to browse snapshots—look for unfamiliar languages, pharmaceutical ads, casino promotions, or blank redirect pages.
+Honestly, the Wayback Machine exposes what a domain actually hosted during previous ownership better than any commercial reputation tool.
+Navigate to archive.org/web and enter the domain to browse snapshots, look for unfamiliar languages, pharmaceutical ads, casino promotions, or blank redirect pages.
 A legitimate blog that suddenly displayed only ads in 2019 signals compromise.
-Why it’s interesting: Visual proof of past abuse that no API can summarize.
-For: cautious buyers willing to spend five minutes clicking through historical snapshots.
+Visual proof of past abuse that no API can summarize, and worth the five minutes of clicking.

 Red Flags That Mean Walk Away